NQMVD/warp_site/src/components/README.md

 - Use `primary` for main actions
 - Use `secondary` for supporting actions
 - Use `tertiary` for minimal, subtle actions
-- TextBox components maintain a consistent size across all uses
+- TextBox components maintain a consistent size and fill available width
 - Match button sizes within the same context
+- Small buttons automatically center text and handle width properly

 ## ShowcasePanel